 What amount is required as proof of my financial ability to pay for CTY costs in support of my child’s I-20 request?

-This varies by student, but must cover the amount of all CTY fees for your child’s summer course.
+This varies by must cover the amount of all CTY fees for your child’s summer course.
 You can find the fees listed on your CTY invoice.
 If the child will not be living on campus, provide proof for an additional $1,500 for living expenses for each session that your child attends.

 What are the passport requirements to apply for an F-1 student visa for study at CTY?